What We Offer

 Prenatal Diagnosis via Amniocentesis and Chorionic Villus Sampling (CVS)

-We employ molecular technologies that allow us to achieve results for certain conditions such as for Down Syndrome usually within one day after the procedure.
+We employ molecular technologies that allow us to obtain results for certain conditions such as Down Syndrome, Trisomies 13 and 18, and the sex chromosomes 1-2 days after the procedure.

-Amniocentesis was the first method developed for prenatal diagnosis.
+Amniocentesis was the first method developed for prenatal diagnosis – dating back to the late 1960s and early 1970s.
 It is usually performed between 15 and 20 weeks from the beginning of the last menstrual period.
-Under the guidance of ultrasound, a very fine needle is inserted through the woman's abdominal wall and into the uterus.
+Under ultrasound guidance a thin needle is inserted through the woman's abdominal wall and into the uterus and amniotic cavity.
+The procedure feels like having blood drawn.
 Approximately one ounce of fluid is withdrawn and sent to the laboratory for analysis.
 In experienced hands, genetic amniocentesis is a very safe test.
-A limitation of amniocentesis is that reassurance or diagnosis of problems does not occur until the second trimester.
+A significant limitation of amniocentesis, however, is that reassurance or diagnosis of problems does not occur until the mid to late second trimester.

 Chorionic Villus Sampling (CVS)